 "He would call us every day morning and night," Lewis said.
 "Like, 'I don't know if I can get used to this, I don't know if I can do this.'
 That's when he really needed us."

-Betts survived his freshman year in the pros, and after advancing to Single-A Greenville to start the 2013 season, everything changed.
+Betts survived his first year in the pros.
+And after advancing to Single-A Greenville to start the 2013 season, everything changed.

 Not only had he been playing in the Red Sox system for a year, but he was closer to home in Greenville, S.C.—about a five and half hour drive from Nashville.
 His family and friends were regularly at his games.